Meaning and purpose are a product of mind.

 Does not every moment matter?
 Does not every breath have a purpose?

 The mind tends to search for happiness outside itself, and we define our happiness by the progress of the search.
 We’re always checking in with ourselves for a progress report, critiquing ourselves, critiquing every moment.
-But as along as we continue to search outside ourselves for what is inherently within, we'll never find what we're looking for.
+But as long as we continue to search outside ourselves for what is inherently within, we'll never find what we're looking for.

 When the search for happiness is quelled, a funny thing happens—the conceptual validity of questions such as ‘how' and 'why’ disappears completely.